Work with layers in draw.io

 From the Layers dialog, you can add new layers and rename them, select which layer to add new shapes to, remove existing layers, and move selected shapes to a layer.

-You can also display and hide layers, which will display or hide all of the shapes, connectors and text that are on those layers.
+You can also display and hide layers, which will display or hide all the shapes, connectors and text that are on those layers.

 Finally, locking a layer makes sure you can’t make any inadvertent changes.